The Parenting: Production

 On January 26, 2021, New Line Cinema put in development a horror-comedy project written by Kent Sublette, with Craig Johnson attached to direct.
 The cast was announced in March 2022.
-After a table read via Zoom on March 19, filming began on March 25, 2022, in Massachusetts.
+After a table read via Zoom on March 19, 2022, filming began on March 25 in Massachusetts.
+Nathan Larson composed the score.

 Release

-The film is set to be released on HBO Max.
+The film was released on Max on March 13, 2025.